8n8/bigwebthing/README.md

     | UnicodeT Text
 ```

-The IO actions that a program can do are:
+The actions that a program can do are:

 1. Display a document.

+2. Add documents to its document set.

-2. Read user input.
+3. Read user input.
 Text documents are displayed as editible text areas.
-Programs can subscribe to the document, so that on any change its contents are fed to them.
+A program can subscribe to the document it is displaying, so that on any change its contents are fed to them.
 Program can also prompt users for a file upload from the local file system.

-3. Call other programs.
+4. Call other programs.
 A program is a function that takes a set of documents as its input, and produces another set of documents as its output.
 A program can call any other program by its hash and use it - a bit like Unix pipes, but can't access its document set.

-4. Create other programs.
+5. Create other programs.

-5. Send messages to other people.
-A message must be marked with the hash of the program it is being sent to, as well as the key of the person who is receiving it.
+6. Send messages to other people.
+A document must be marked with the hash of the program it is being sent to, as well as the key of the person who is receiving it.
+A program can be sent to a specific program on another person's computer, or just to the person.

-5. Make HTTP requests.

 # Sharing